Werrina Carbon Farming Project (Revoked)

 Project Information:

-Werrina Carbon Farming Project is a Native Forest from Managed Regrowth project located in the Murweh Shire, approximately 65km south-west of Charleville in South West Queensland.
-It was registered in December 2014 and covers an area of 2,868.14 hectares.
+Werrina Carbon Farming Project is a Native Forest from Managed Regrowth project located approximately 60km southwest of Charleville in Queensland.
+It was registered in December 2014 and covers 2,868.14 hectares.